mayasaffron/Kaur-Health/README.md

 - After making these adjustments, the correct messages were displaying.
 In order to solve the service count issue, I simply added the varibale service_count into the else block for my service logic in the contexts.py file.

-### 'This is a service' message displaying on order summary
+## Bug 4 - 'This is a service' message displaying on order summary
 solution: assessed the logic necessary for desired outcome, adjusted the html template.
 - I followed the logic from the mini project to help achieve functionality for my boolean field on the product model.
 ```